CodeCoupler Webpack Hello World

 Writing Code

-After setup you can start writing your code in the directory src.
+After the setup is complete, you can start writing code in the src directory.

-Keep this in mind that only the file src/index.js will be used as single entry point.
-You should
+Note that only the file src/index.js will be used as the single entry point.
+Start writing your

-start here writing your code and import all the other needed modules, stylesheets etc.
+code here and import all the necessary modules, stylesheets, etc.

 All the files inside of the src directory will be compiled to work with all browsers specified in

 the .browserslistrc.
-The files inside of the directory static will just copied and html files
+The files in the directory static will simply be copied, and html files

 will be injected with code pointing to the compilation result of the src directory.

-A last important Note: Do not put anything into the directory dist.
-This directory will wiped
+One last important note: Do not put anything in the directory dist.
+This directory will be wiped

-everytime you compile.
-Use only the directories src and static.
+every time you compile.
+Only use the directories src and static.

 Let's try an example.
 Put this code into the src/index.js: